jsamr/detHOAXicate/README.md

     - [mandatory for non static components] `model` : `(sources) => stream$` This function turns sources to a unique stream which elements will be the input of the `view` function.
     - [mandatory] `view` : `(data) => vnode` This function eats data (elements of the `state$` stream created with `model`) and outputs virtual dom elements.
 - If the Component is Composed of other components :
+    - It should be isolated, see bellow
     - It should be defined in a file named `index.js` inside a folder holding its name
     - Its vdom$ children should only be composed with the depending Components
+    - Depending Components that are specific to this component
+        - should be defined in the same folder
+        - don't need to be isolated
-    - Depending Components that are specific to this component should be defined in the same folder
+    - Depending Components that are not specific to this component should be defined in the `generics` folder
-- If the Component is not composed of other Components :
+- If the Component is not composed of other exclusive Components :
     - It should be defined in a file titled after its name, like `AComponent.js`
+- Any reusable Component
+    - should be defined in the `generics` folder
+    - should be isolated

+##### Typical definition
 A typicall Component function will look like following:

 ```javascript